 The Open Championship 2023: how to watch today TV in the UK

-The best male golfers in the world have gathered for the final major of the year at the 151st Open Championship later this month.
+The best male golfers in the world have gathered for the final major of the year at the 151st Open Championship.

-Tommy Fleetwood is the early pace-setter after carding a five-under par round of 66 to share the lead with South African amateur Christo Lamprecht.
+At the halfway stage it is Brian Harman who is setting the pace, five shots clear of England’s Tommy Fleetwood.

-There were mixed fortunes for some of the big names in the field in round one, with Jon Rahm (The Masters) shooting an errant round of 74 to sit eight shots off the pace at Hoylake.
-The US PGA Champion Brooks Koepka ended his day at one under, while there was more fortune for US Open winner Wyndham Clark, one of several to take advantage of the early conditions as he ended the day on three-under.
+The Southport player, who held a share of the overnight lead, carded a level-par 71, on the first anniversary of his mother’s death.
+Read more about Fleetwood’s tribute to his mother further down.

 When is it?

-The Open begins on Thursday July 20 with the final round on Sunday July 23.
+The Open began on Thursday July 20 with the final round on Sunday July 23.

 Where is it?